-In November 2009, the museum opened three new venues, the 4-D Solomon Victory Theater, featuring the exclusive cinematic experience from producer Tom Hanks, Beyond All Boundaries; the Stage Door Canteen, a unique entertainment venue that showcases the music of the war years as sung by The Victory Belles and The American Sector restaurant, a museum partnership with Chef John Besh.
+The Victory Solomon Theater Pavilion houses the 4-D Solomon Victory Theater, featuring the exclusive cinematic experience from producer Tom Hanks, Beyond All Boundaries;; the Stage Door Canteen, a unique entertainment venue that showcases the music of the war years as sung by The Victory Belles and The American Sector restaurant.

 - The John E. Kushner Restoration Pavilion: Visitors can see first-hand the work it takes to preserve and restore some of the treasures of WWII,. including a Higgins Industries PT Boat that served in the Mediterranean.

-- U.S. Freedom Pavilion: The Boeing Center: Gateway to the new complex, it includes galleries and exhibits that showcases vintage aircraft, tanks, personnel carriers, watercraft, a Red Cross ambulance and other superior technological innovations that tilted the outcome of the war in favor of the Allies.
-Tribute is paid to WW II Medal of Honor recipients and the 16 million Americans who served in the war, including those who worked for victory on the Home Front.
+- U.S. Freedom Pavilion: The Boeing Center: includes galleries and exhibits that showcases vintage aircraft, tanks, personnel carriers, and Final Mission: The USS Tang Submarine Experience.
+Tribute is paid to WWII Medal of Honor recipients and the 16 million Americans who served in the war, including those who worked for victory on the Home Front.

 - Liberation Pavilion: Spanning the closing of the war and the immediate postwar years this pavilion will features exhibits that illustrate the human cost of the war, as well as the triumph of freedom and democracy over tyranny.
 It will includes an Anne Frank Exhibit, a Concentration Camps Gallery, Liberation Theater and the "Fruits of Victory" Gallery.

-On the original grounds of the museum, there is a small coffee shop and an inviting museum store with unique collectibles.
+On the original grounds of the museum, there is The Soda Shop and an inviting museum store with unique collectibles.